Double Commander uses the free Delphi library TRegExpr by Andrey V. Sorokin: https://regex.sorokin.engineer/en/latest/.

 This means that alternatives are not necessarily greedy.

-For example: when matching foo|foot against "barefoot", only the "foo" part will match, as that is the first alternative tried, and it successfully matches the target string.
+part will match, as that is the first alternative tried, and it successfully matches the target string.
 (This might not seem important, but it is important when you are capturing matched text using parentheses.)

-Also remember that "|" is interpreted as a literal within square brackets, so if you write [fee|fie|foe] you're really only matching [feio|].
+is interpreted as a literal within square brackets, so if you write [fee|fie|foe]

 Example: